Sony Xperia XA Ultra

-The Sony Xperia XA Ultra is an Android smartphone manufactured by Sony Mobile Communications.
-It was announced in May 2016 and was released in July 2016.
+The Sony Xperia XA Ultra is an Android smartphone manufactured by Sony Mobile Communications, and released in 2016.

+Release

+The Xperia XA Ultra was announced in May 2016 and was released in July 2016.

 Specifications

 Hardware

 The device features a 6.0 in 1080p screen, also features a 64-bit 2.0 GHz octa-core Mediatek MT6755 (Helio P10) system-on-chip with 3 GB of RAM.
 The device also has 16 or 32 GB internal storage with microSD card expansion up to 256 GB and includes non-removable 2700 mAh battery.

 The rear-facing camera of the Xperia XA Ultra is 21.5 megapixels with sensor size of 1/2.4 inch, featuring Sony Exmor RS IMX258 image sensor with quick launch and also features hybrid autofocus that utilizes phase detection autofocus that can focus the object within 0.03 seconds.
 The front-facing camera is 16 megapixels with sensor size of 1/2.6-inch, featuring Sony Exmor RS IMX234 image sensor and 88-degree depth of field.
-The front facing camera also features an LED flash and Optical Image Stabilization.
-The rear-facing camera, however, does not feature optical image stabilization.
+The front-facing camera also features an LED flash and optical image stabilization (OIS).
+The rear-facing camera, however, does not feature OIS.